MarcelRuoff/Personal-Website/content/publication/JAIS/index.md

 ---
-title: 'Designing Multimodal BI&A Systems for Co-Located Team Interactions'
+title: 'Designing Conversational Dashboards for Effective Use in Crisis Response'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here